 Semester 1: Based at Rose Bruford College in London, UK

-Semester 2: Based at National Theater Institute, Connecticut, USA
+Semester 2: Based at the National Theater Institute, Connecticut, USA

 The MA offers one module in semester two at NTI of 60 credits.